MohhayScripts/MohhayScripts/README.md

 - 🔭 I’m currently working on some Roblox games

-- 📫 How to reach me: Mohhay@apostrix.se
+- 📫 How to reach me on Discord: mohhay#0

 - 😄 Pronouns: he/him